Paying for adult social care

 Contact us

-If you have a question about your financial assessment and paying for your care, speak with your financial assessment officer direct or call 020 8760 5676 or 020 8726 6000 ext 44075.
+For more information about your financial assessment and paying for your care, you can speak with your financial assessment officer direct or call 0208 760 5676.

-You can also email enquiries to ResidentialFA@croydon.gov.uk or if it is about your deferred payment to deferredpayments@croydon.gov.uk.
+You can also email enquiries to ResidentialFA@croydon.gov.uk, or if it is about your deferred payment to deferredpayments@croydon.gov.uk.